psychemedia/island-storynotes/odo.md

-strous cruelty, who would never abandon his vain and wanton wickedness ; the scoruer of religion, the artful author of sedition, the oppressor of tho people, the plunderer of churches, whose release meant certain mis- chief to many.
+strous cruelty, who would never abandon his vain and wanton wickedness ; the scoruer of religion, the artful author of sedition, the oppressor of the people, the plunderer of churches, whose release meant certain mis- chief to many.
 But.
 Ordericus himself is perhaps more just when he says that Odo’s